kennych418/FPGA_AudioVisualizer/README.md

         * butterflyunit
     * VGA_Components
 ### Testbenches (*_TB.sv)
+The following testbench files were used to debug the their respective *.sv files.
 * clkdiv
 * mic_translator
 * FFT_Processor
 * butterflyunit
 ### Debugging Scripts (*.py)
+The following scripts were used to perform quick calculations used to verify the testbench results.
 * butteryfly_test

 ## Ext.
 Mic to Mic Translator